-Town Plan Approvals
+Town Plan Adoption and Approval

-As of 12/31/16, TRORC has 25 towns with approved plans, they include:
+As of 5/2/2022, TRORC has 28 towns with approved plans, they include: